nerds-odd-e/doughnut/docs/practices/ui_design_guideline.md

 ## Use DaisyUI

-Many places in the current design are using Bootstrap and custom CSS.
-But we are gradually converting to DaisyUI, and make custom CSS as less as possible.
-At least, the custom CSS should be netural and compatible with the themes.
+* Use DaisyUI and tailwind

-* Use "daisy-*" prefix for the classes.
+* Use "daisy-*" prefix for the DaisyUI classes, e.g. `daisy-btn`, `daisy-alert`, `daisy-tab`, etc.
+* Do not use bootstrap classes.
+* Choose classes that are neutral and compatible with the themes.
+Avoid using arbitrary colors.